mParticle/docs/src/pages/integrations/jampp/event/index.md

 title: Event
 ---

 [Jampp](http://jampp.com) is the growth platform of choice for on-demand apps worldwide.
 We unlock programmatic advertising to drive incremental performance.
-A demand-side platform (DSP) at heart, Jampp leverages unique contextual and behavioral signals to deliver customers and in-app purchases through programmatic user acquisition and retargeting.

 The Jampp event integration supports the iOS and Android platforms.
 Jampp will not accept data over 24 hours old.